No items found.

 Can you see how much more visceral and compelling the second example is?
 We’re dealing with the same relationship between the same two characters, but the second passage is so much richer.

-Instead of just being told how this woman feels, we get to experience that pain and the physical reaction she is having through those all-important sensory details.
-We can see that she’s jealous, we can see that she’s despairing, and we can see that she’s struggling to walk down the street, but everything is illustrated rather than told.
+Instead of just being told how this character feels, we get to experience that pain and the physical reaction they are having through those all-important sensory details.
+We can see that they’re jealous, we can see that they’re despairing, and we can see that they’re struggling to walk down the street—but everything is illustrated rather than told.

 If you paint a vivid enough picture of what’s happening, your reader will be able to sense the emotions coursing through your characters.
 After all, it’s how we live our lives!
-Think about all the physical and verbal cues that you pick up on every day – you’ll usually sense these far before someone will tell you their true feelings.
+Think about all the physical and verbal cues you pick up on every day—you’ll usually sense these far before someone will tell you their true feelings.

 3. World-building